rpi-mercerxlab/BeyondGPA/docs/API-Specs/V1/Student-Projects.md

 - 200: Title Updated Successfully
   - Name and email will be set to the new value
 - 401: The authentication token was not provided or was invalid
-  - Name and Email value will be undefined
+  - Body will be undefined
 - 403: The user is not the owner of the project
-  - Name and Email value will be undefined
+  - Body will be undefined
 - 404: The requested project was not found
-  - Name and Email value will be undefined
+  - Body will be undefined
 - 500: Internal Server Error
-  - Name and Email value will be undefined
+  - Body will be undefined

 ### Delete Contributor `DELETE` `/api/v1/project/[project_id]/contributor/[contributor_id]`